 - Lead for CAFlood fast flood modelling system

 - PI - Innovate UK Multi-Horizon Digital Twin Models for Transportation

 - PI - EPSRC Project - "SEQuence-Analysis Based Hyperheuristics (SEQAH) for Real-World Optimisation Problems"

 - PI - EPSRC-funded Project - "Ant Colony Optimisation for the Discovery of Gene-Gene Interactions in Genome-Wide Association Studies"

 - PI - EPSRC CASE Studentship with Mouchel Ltd - "Development of a Discolouration Risk Optimisation Tool"

-- Co-I - EPSRC 3-Year Project - "Simplified Dual-Drainage Modelling for Flood Risk Assessment in Urban Areas"
+- Co-I - EPSRC Project - "Simplified Dual-Drainage Modelling for Flood Risk Assessment in Urban Areas"

-I am currently the Admissions Tutor for Computer Science.
+I am currently the Director of Research for Computer Science.

-I have taught on a variety of modules over the years and currently teach all or parts of:
+I have taught on a variety of modules over the years and have taught all or parts of:

 - Nature-Inspired Computation (Level 3 & Level M)